undyau/sisimple/WindowsInstaller/readme.txt

 History

+0.8.7 24th March 2013
+Log warnig message when reading an SI5 card with a start time of 16:59:26.
+This value occurs when competitor didn't punch the start.

 0.8.6 2nd January 2013
 Added export to IOF XML 3.0 format.
 Improved quality of saved information when SI Simple is stopped.